apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

 --------------------------

 As this provider package is an experimental preview not all functions are support and not fully covered.
-If you plan to use the Remote Executor / Worker in the current stage you need to ensure you test properly before use.
+If you plan to use the Edge Executor / Worker in the current stage you need to ensure you test properly before use.
 The following features have been initially tested and are working:

 - Some core operators